Belgut Constituency: 2007–2013

 In that election of 2007 Charles Keter won.
 He was the first MP in Belgut's political history to be re-elected for a second term in a row.

 2013–2017

-In the General Election of 2013 it saw the creation of a new constituency out of the Belgut.
+In the general election of 2013 it saw the creation of a new constituency out of the Belgut.
 The new constituency was named Sigowet-Soin Constituency.

+Contestants in the election of 2013 were as follows: